 Disney’s Star Wars canon is jam-packed with stories existing outside the main trilogies.
 After purchasing Lucasfilm back in 2012, they’ve launched a new animated TV series, a collection of standalone Marvel comics, and a series of novels.
 It’s those books that have really acted as the ideal complement to the new trilogy, especially the latest releases.
 We first got Aftermath: Journey to The Force Awakens leading into the release of Episode VII.
 Then Bloodlines dove into the politics of the New Republic set six years before TFA.
 Now, we have a second Aftermath novel, entitled Life Debt.

 The newest novel continues to dig into what remains of the Empire following the Battle of Endor, the state of the fledgling New Republic, and the lives of key characters in the Star Wars universe.
-More than that, it lends some much-needed background to a whole host of mysteries in The Force Awakens, while teasing at what’s to come in Episode VIII.
+More than that, it lends some much-needed background to a whole host of mysteries in The Force Awakens, while teasing at what’s to come in Star Wars: The Last Jedi.
 So what exactly did Life Debt teach us?
 Here’s what we were able to find.

 1. The liberation of the Wookiee homeworld